Dear UCI community,

 The year ended with two interprofessional collaborations.
 First, to steward an effort in promoting uptake of the flu vaccine, a partnership among our Program, the School of Pharmacy & Pharmaceutical Sciences, and the UCI Student Health Center, resulted in nearly 1,900 flu vaccines administered at a pop-up flu vaccine clinic.
 Second, a prime example of our public health professionals serving as a bridge between the health sciences was an interprofessional education course between public health and pharmaceutical sciences students.
 Nearly 100 graduate-level students came together to address the most pressing public health crisis of their generation: COVID-19.
 The success of this course is a precursor to many more exciting opportunities to bridge public health with other disciplines.

+As we enter a new year with anticipation for what’s to come, I encourage you all to take care of your health this holiday season.
 Due to the many public health precautions during the pandemic, such as quarantining and mandated mask-wearing, we have had limited exposure in the last few years to flu viruses.
 Therefore, it is imperative that you are up to date on your vaccines for influenza and COVID-19 and/or following public health recommendations at public gatherings.
 We can all do our part in ensuring the health and safety of the public at large.

 To the entire UCI campus – I wish you all a safe and happy holiday.
 Best wishes for a successful start to 2023, which I hope will bring new adventures, collaborations, and achievements.